November 2025

 The Mission provides support to over 5,000 families a month with food and clothing.
 Please consider giving a Hygiene Pack of items they often cannot afford.
 Label a box/bag with some or all these items and place it in the Atrium any Sunday.

-Organize a verse-writing rally with your family at home to encourage those less fortunate.
+Organize a verse-writing rally with your family or any group to encourage those less fortunate.
 Bible verse cards are a great encouragement to the low-income neighbors who receive services from the Mission.
 All you have to do is:

 Central Union Mission